grafos-ml/test.fm/sphinx/source/get_testfm.rst

 Test.fm is an open-source project under `Apache2 licence <https://github.com/grafos-ml/test.fm/blob/master/LICENSE>`_.
 It is currently supported for Python 2.7 or higher but don't offer support on Python 3 series.
-It has dependencies on ATLAS and LAPACK libraries.
+It has dependencies on CBLAS, LAPACK libraries, Java RE and some python modules.

 How to get Test.fm
 ==================